nigelcharman/ombfw-videos/script/source.md

 Purple shows that the patch needs checking.

-> Purple - the patch needs checking

 Red shows that growth is occurring which needs controlling.

-> Red - growth is occurring which needs controlling

 Yellow shows that the patch has been controlled this year.

-> Yellow - the patch has been controlled this year

-Green shows that there is no regrowth this year.
+And a green dot shows that there is no regrowth this year.

-> Green - there is no regrowth this year

 ---
 (narration-mode: fragment)